-

-Using Amateur Radio in the classroom is a proven and effective way to teach both fact and theory … and align with state and national learning objectives. -
+Amateur Radio has long been fertile ground for gaining knowledge and skill with electronics technology, as well as for hands-on experimentation and application of technology.
+Using Amateur Radio in the classroom is a proven and effective way to teach both fact and theory and align with state and national learning objectives-- in STEM curricula-- as well as other content areas.

-Amateur Radio integrates multiple technologies, math, science geography, reading and writing. -
+Amateur Radio integrates math, science, geography, reading and writing.

 Resources